xalt/xalt/docs/source/115_xalt_internal_design.rst

 *myinit()* is called before main, it is likely that it does so first.
 However it only registers a new handler if the old one is NULL.

+This works for non-MPI program execution.
+For MPI program execution there are a some issues.
+First, since XALT is only active on task 0, a signal event on tasks other than zero are ignored.
+Also job schedulers such as SLURM do send a TERM signal when the job terminates for time, this signal is not always passed through the MPI job runner (i.e. mpiexec) to the MPI application.
+Since this is not reliable, XALT will continue to produce start records for large number of tasks for MPI jobs.